coderschool/ftw_lecture_notes/HTML_CSS/intro_html.md

 ### Block and inline elements

+Every HTML element has a default `display` value. `block` and `inline` are the default values for most of the elements.

 This is an important distinction:

-- Block elements stack on top of each other.
+- A block element always starts on a new line and stretches out to the left and right as far as it can.
+Block elements stack on top of each other.
 Each one starts and ends on its own line.
-- Inline elements do not start new lines; they just go with the flow.
+- Inline elements do not start new lines and take up only the necessary width; they just go with the flow.

 Most elements are block elements.
 Some common inline tags you might see used: